 When my first baby died, I was obsessed with getting pregnant as quickly as possible.
 The grief was so intense, I felt so empty, and I’m not getting any younger.
-I worried a lot about others thinking of this baby as replacing my first child, and truthfully I worried that I might feel that way too.
+I worried a lot about others thinking of this baby as replacing my first child, and truthfully I worried I might feel that way too.

 - If a child lives, a subsequent child is not a replacement.

 - If a parent remarries, we are careful not to call the step-parent a replacement.

 - If a spouse dies, we don’t talk of remarriage as a replacement spouse (unless we are jerks).

 Before losing a baby, I might have said something like their individual personality hadn’t formed yet, or they hadn’t fully integrated into others’ lives yet, or people could always make more babies.

 Each baby is an individual.
 It doesn’t matter how young they are when they die, or if they die before they are born.
 Their innate personalities, their place in your life is unique to them.
 Their pregnancy, the circumstances of their birth, their age in relation to your friends and family, these are all things unique to each child.
 Their kicks and twists, the noises they make, the facial expressions and features, these are all special and individual things.

 Each baby has a special place in our lives.
 Everyone who loves your baby made room for them in their lives.
 Space was created for your baby, and now that space is empty.
 This is painfully obvious for the parents, who made space to care for their child every single day, and now every minute is too quiet.
 As time goes on that space stays empty.
 When you should have been enrolling in preschool, helping with homework, teaching them to drive, or picking out prom attire, it will be empty.